 Details regarding reservations in the room blocks will be sent to registered participants.

 As Brazil prepares to host the 2014 Football World Cup and the Rio 2016 Olympic Games, an unprecedented infrastructure transformation is underway.
-This tour for participants will showcase a selection of Rio’s most impressive and challenging projects.
+These small private tours for participants will showcase a selection of Rio’s most impressive and challenging projects.
 All tours will depart from and return to the Copacabana Palace Hotel.

 The Porto Maravilha Urban Operation is Brazil’s largest PPP, revitalizing 5 million square meters of Rio de Janeiro’s waterfront and surroundings over the coming 15 to 30 years.
 With a total infrastructure investment of approximately US $4 billion, the area will be integrated into the city center in an innovative operation of sustainable urban development, creating a multimodal mobility hub.
 Unique to the operation is the sustainable financing model, which removes the financial burden and risk from Rio’s taxpayers.